Lets take an area I know - the Pevensey Levels in Sussex - click here if you would like to see a similar argument applied to the Wash .

 So the logical conclusion is that the high tide level was up to 5 metres higher

 than today, or the modern sea defenses are blocking this rise.

-I think this is a valid argument for a 5 metre sea level so we need to overlay all
+I think the above information provides a valid argument for a 4-5 metre sea level rise in early Saxon times, so we will need to overlay all

-of the river valleys would have been accessible from the sea, the Romney and Pevensey
+rivers cutting deep into the land.
+As you can see, most of the river valleys would have been accessible from the sea, the Romney and Pevensey

 Marsh areas together with the area around Worthing were at least salt marshes or even open water.